XHTML - Introduction

 XHTML stands for EXtensible HyperText Markup Language.
 It is the next step in the evolution of the internet.
 The XHTML 1.0 is the first document type in the XHTML family.

-XHTML was developed by W3C to help web developers make the transition from HTML to XML.
+XHTML was developed by World Wide Web Consortium (W3C) to help web developers make the transition from HTML to XML.
 By migrating to XHTML today, web developers can enter the XML world with all of its benefits, while still remaining confident in the backward and future compatibility of the content.

 XHTML documents are XML conforming as they are readily viewed, edited, and validated with standard XML tools.